Listen to our podcast, Inside IB, to learn more MSc International Management and MSc Management

 Both MSc International Management and MSc Management form part of Imperial College Business School’s Management Master’s portfolio, offering authentic and dynamic study experiences ahead of exciting business careers.
-Both programmes are pre-experience (that is to say, applicants should have a maximum of two years’ post-graduate professional work experience from the start date of the course); however, the offering, make-up and target profile of each programme has some key differences which are important to understand before applying.
+Both programmes are pre-experience (that is to say, applicants should have no more than two years’ post-graduate professional work experience from the start date of the course); however, the offering, make-up and target profile of each programme has some key differences which are important to understand before applying.

 MSc International Management

 MSc International Management is designed for students who come from a business degree, or highly relevant internship/work history.

-It is an accelerated Master's targeted at those with a clear business background who wish to expand on their existing knowledge and skillset to ultimately fast-track a career in management, particularly at leading firms within the consulting and financial service industries.
+It is an accelerated Master's targeted at those with a clear business background who wish to expand on their existing knowledge and skillset to accelerate their career in business in a technology-driven world, particularly at leading firms within the consulting and financial service industries.
 Usually, this will mean applicants come from a business or FAME background (which means degree level study in finance, accounting, management or economics).

 In some exceptional cases, a business background could also apply to students from non-FAME disciplines that have instead gained highly relevant experience in the workplace – and can suitably demonstrate strong quantitative skills and excellent commercial awareness as a result.
 A GMAT/GRE result is an important entry requirement for MSc International Management – find out more about the GMAT/GRE requirement.